History

 Profile

 Oncological patient care takes place in the Medical Oncology Service and in the Palliative Care and Symptom Control Units.
-The Oncology Department employs 7 Medical Oncologists and a number of nurses who are assigned to the clinical area while the Palliative Care Unit (PCU) employs 3 Palliative Medicine specialists, 1 Psycho-oncologist, 1 Social Worker and three specialized nurses.
-The Hospitalization unit has a total of 28 beds.
+The Oncology Department employs 8 Medical Oncologists and a number of nurses who are assigned to the clinical area, while the Palliative Care Unit (PCU) employs 3 Palliative Medicine specialists, 1 Psycho-oncologist, Social Workers and 2 specialised nurses.
+The Hospitalisation unit has a total of 28 beds.
 The Nursing staff has a significant level of training specific to Oncology Nursing.
 The Oncology Department interacts with all the other services and units in the Principe de Asturias Hospital.

 Specialities